Zypperman/xiandan/05 CS Practical/Languages/README.md

 - Documentation will mainly revolve around niche language stuff ie. specific concepts and how behaviour changes because of it.

-- I'll also will just be dumping tips and tricks, esp for python.
+- I'll also will just be dumping tips and tricks, esp for python, but for ML specific stuff like Pytorch, they'll obviously be in the ML folder.